Male gamer holding playstation controller

 We explore how player psychology and cognitive processes are involved in interpreting and understanding game content as it is experienced during play.
 We do this by observing games being played, interviewing gamers and holding focus groups for collecting gameplay data.
 We also explore how traditional narrative and story theory can be applied to games to produce more critically acclaimed and profitable titles.

 We produce playable games to test our research.
 Often these games can be commercialised and sold to the public.
-1 of our big commercial releases was a first-person horror adventure, Amnesia: A Machine for Pigs.
+One of our big commercial releases was a first-person horror adventure, Amnesia: A Machine for Pigs.

 Our research into disruptive game design provided theoretical foundation for its development.
-It was developed by The Chinese Room, published by Frictional Games, co-designed by Dr Peter Howell, alongside 1 of our previous lecturers, Dan Pinchbeck.
+It was developed by The Chinese Room, published by Frictional Games, co-designed by Dr Peter Howell, alongside one of our previous lecturers, Dan Pinchbeck.
 The game experimented with subverting knowledge of gameplay and story elements to explore how players respond to re-learning what they thought they knew about the game world and its inhabitants.
 The game sold over 120,000 copies in its first week of release.

-Our research covers the following topics
+Our research topics

 • Game design theory